Clackoss/Kloudit/README.md

 If no pages open you can open it manually by opening the html file in *ProjectPath/Kloudit/web/AuditResult.html*

 ## Next steps
-This are the next steps for Kloudit :
+Next steps for Kloudit include:
-    - Add the CIS security control points
+    - Add CIS security checkpoints
     - Improve the documentation
-    - Add Control point from other referentials
+    - Add checkpoints from other repositories